elfurbe/mediascripts/README.md

 ## av1meup2/hevcmeup2
 ### What even is this
 av1meup2/hevcmeup2 is the shiniest turd jewel in this shiny turd crown.
 I transcode a lot of video files for space saving reasons, specifically into yuv420p10le (yes even SDR files, do not at me).
 I got very, very tired of hand-massaging ffmpeg command lines so I built my own wrapper to solve my specific problems.
 It started out quite simple, back before it had a `2` in the name.
 Now it's a complete bloody nightmare of bash nonsense, just absolute fucking chaos of bashisms.
 If you can read this whole script and not need to look up a single convoluted bash tricknique, your service to the secret fire has clearly been both lengthy and arduous.
-### How do I use it
+### How to use it
-Look, and I'm being real here.
-Probably don't.
+Look, and I'm being real here: probably don't.
 But if you decide to use it, it has help, specifically this
 ```bash
 Usage: ${0##*/} -i <INPUT FILE> -o <OUTPUT FILE>